Prompts

 Sending Prompts

-To send a prompt to the model, use the plandex tell
+To send a prompt with the CLI, use the plandex tell

 You can pass it in as a file with the --file/-f